RegularAlicorn/sysadmin-101/cheatsheets/logon types.md

 # Logon Types
 Windows knows different types of authentications, which can be monitored through policies.

-If enabled, it will create an system event
+If enabled, it will create an security event
 * Successful: 528, 540
 * Failed: 529 - 537, 539